IBM/kafka-connect-loosehangerjeans-source/README.md

     topic.name.badgeins: DOOR.BADGEIN
     topic.name.newcustomers: CUSTOMERS.NEW
     topic.name.sensorreadings: SENSOR.READINGS
+    topic.name.onlineorders: ONLINE.ORDERS.NEW
+    topic.name.outofstocks: OUT.OF.STOCK

     #
     # format of timestamps to produce
     #
-    #    default is chosen to be suitable for use with Event Processing
+    #    default is chosen to be suitable for use with Event Processing,
     #    but you could modify this if you want to demo how to reformat
     #    timestamps to be compatible with Event Processing
     #